 Students can file complaints against private career schools under ORS 345.120

 .
 Students who attend institutions online may also file or have their complaints referred to the proper authority through HECC.
 Please see the contact information below, or write to HECC.Complaints@hecc.oregon.gov

 We recommend that you contact a complaint specialist before submitting any documentation.

-and Online Degree Program
+Private College, University and Online Degree Programs

 All-degree granting private postsecondary institutions offering academic programs in Oregon, or to Oregon students from outside the state, must be approved by the HECC, Office of Academic Policy and Authorization, excluding institutions that are exempt from HECC regulations.